 Advanced: project structure and customization

 This section is intended for users who want to modify the reference designs — adding IP to the block design, changing constraints, modifying the standalone application, or adding packages or drivers to the PetaLinux project.
-It describes how the repository is laid out, how the Make-driven build flow works, how the Vitis and PetaLinux sides are organised, and what modifications have been added on top of the stock AMD BSPs.
+It describes how the repository is laid out, how the build flow works, how the Vitis and PetaLinux sides are organised, and what modifications have been added on top of the stock AMD BSPs.

 The actual build instructions are in build_instructions; this section is about understanding the project well enough to modify it.